lgc13/LucasCosta_portfolio/react/WeekPlan.md

 ### First look

 - for now, focus attention on public/index.html, src/index.js and src/App.js
-- also notice that this files are imported in the src/index.js file
+- also notice that these files are imported in the src/index.js file

 File structure: https://facebook.github.io/create-react-app/docs/folder-structure